 The Division of Medicaid has staff designated to assist in system design.
-Meetings are held routinely, as needed, to develop Customer Service Requests (CSRs), review progress, and test system changes.
-The meetings involve participation from DOMs Bureau of Systems Management, LTC staff and others, as may be deemed appropriate, depending on the issue for discussion.
-Meetings with LTC staff, including QA nurses and MDRS staff are held routinely for the purpose of addressing needs and resolving issues that may involve systems changes.
+Meetings are held routinely, as needed, to develop system change requests, review progress, and test system changes.
+The meetings involve participation from the DOM Offices of Information Technology (iTech) and Long Term Services and Supports (LTSS), along with any other stakeholders deemed appropriate depending on the issue for discussion.
+Meetings with LTSS staff, including QA nurses and operating agency staff are held routinely for the purpose of addressing needs and resolving issues that may involve systems changes.

 When the state identifies a system issue, it is reported to the fiscal agent for review and research.
-System issues that affect services to beneficiaries or affect accurate payment to providers are considered a priority.
+System issues that affect services to participants or affect accurate payment to providers are considered a priority.
 The State holds monthly meetings with the program staff to address issues that require system changes.
-Additionally the State has monthly internal Advisory meetings to identify, correct, and implement system changes to improve the State's ability to adhere to state and federal regulations, policies and procedures.
+Additionally, the State has monthly internal Advisory meetings to identify, correct, and implement system changes to improve the State's ability to adhere to state and federal regulations, policies and procedures.
 System changes have been implemented to allow for electronically capturing data and identifying trends related to the performance measures.
-Findings are discussed during collaborative Quality Improvement Strategy meetings with MDRS and DOM.
-Reporting information from LTSS is also utilized in DOMs Quality Improvement Strategies and as a source of reporting data for multiple quality measures.
+Findings are discussed during collaborative Quality Improvement Strategy meetings with the operating agency and DOM.
+Reporting information from the eLTSS case management system is also utilized in quality improvement strategies as a source of reporting data for multiple quality measures.